felipe-mig/Star_Wars_web_app_PHP/README.md

 ✨This is a <strong>Star Wars - Original Trilogy</strong> Web App built in PHP and JavaScript.
 There is a public view and a private view where the user can CREATE, READ, UPDATE and DELETE records.

-📱The Web app has media queries implemented.
+📱The web app has media queries implemented.
 Therefore, the user can navigate from any mobile device.

 A <i>Search Bar</i> and <i>Sort By</i> functions have been added to optimize data retrieval.